zinchenko-anastasiia/zinchenko-anastasiia_test-task/README.md

 ## About

-This is a user data table with pagination and a modal for editing
+This is a user data table with pagination and a modal for editing.

 ### Technology stack:
 + React